 George Gorgizian is the Infectious Disease Coordinator at the Plymouth County House of Correction.
 He has been CHNA 23 member since 2003 and served as a steering Committee member throughout his time with the CHNA.

 George believes that all should have a voice in the decisions that are being made in the community that affect how one or many people will live or thrive.
 He will bring to this CHNA a vast amount of thought, knowledge, caring and experience that will hopefully help extend all of our abilities to do great things for our community.

-Elizabeth’s background is in child development having run her own Family Day Care and managed a program for Community Care for Kids.
-She works for programs that support children and families to help advocate and have their voices heard.
-She enjoys collaborating to help programs work together and create and support what families and children need.
+Elizabeth’s background is in child development, she enjoys collaborating to help programs work together and create and support what all families and children need.

 Michael Jackman is the District Director for Congressman Bill Keating (MA-09).
 He has served in this position since January 2011.

 Prior to his federal service, Mike was the Director of School Programs for the Norfolk District Attorney’s office (2002-2010).
 In that capacity, he worked with school personnel and community groups to develop substance abuse prevention, domestic violence awareness, and bullying prevention programs.
 He also served as Chair of the Blue Hills CHNA (CHNA 20) and Vice –Chair of the Greater Brockton CHNA (CHNA 22).